michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 150

 1. Praise ye the Lord.
-Praise God in his sanctuary: praise him in the firmament of his power.Praise ye…: Heb.
-Hallelujah
+Praise God in his sanctuary: praise him in the firmament of his power.

 2. Praise him for his mighty acts: praise him according to his excellent greatness.

-3. Praise him with the sound of the trumpet: praise him with the psaltery and harp.trumpet: or, cornet
+3. Praise him with the sound of the trumpet: praise him with the psaltery and harp.

-4. Praise him with the timbrel and dance: praise him with stringed instruments and organs.dance: or, pipe
+4. Praise him with the timbrel and dance: praise him with stringed instruments and organs.

 5. Praise him upon the loud cymbals: praise him upon the high sounding cymbals.